public class CollectionValueCoder extends Object implements ValueRenderer, ValueDisplayer

 Upon completion of this method, the backing byte array of the

-and its size should be updated to reflect the
+Value and its size should be updated to reflect the

 serialized collection.
-Use the methods Value.getEncodedBytes()
+Use the methods Value.getEncodedBytes(),

-and Value.setEncodedSize(int)
+Value.getEncodedSize() and Value.setEncodedSize(int) to

 manipulate the byte array directly.
 More commonly, the implementation of

-this method will simply call the appropriate put
+this method will simply call the appropriate put methods to

-write the interior field values into the Value
+write the interior field values into the Value object.

-to which the interior data of the
+put in interface ValueCodervalue - The Value to which the interior data of the

-- The object value to encode.
+supplied Object should be encodedobject - The object value to encode.
 This parameter will never be

-because Persistit encodes nulls with a
+null because Persistit encodes nulls with a

-- An arbitrary object that can optionally be supplied by the
+built-in encoding.context - An arbitrary object that can optionally be supplied by the

 application to convey an application-specific context for the

-.)
+operation.
+(See CoderContext.)
 The default value is

-public Object get(Value value, Class<?> clazz, CoderContext context) throws ConversionException
+null.ConversionExceptionpublic Object get(Value value, Class<?> clazz, CoderContext context) throws ConversionException

 Creates an instance of the supplied class, populates its state by

-, and returns it.
+decoding the supplied Value, and returns it.
 This method

-will be called only if this ValueCoder
+will be called only if this ValueCoder has been registered

-to encode objects having supplied
+with the current CoderManager to encode objects having supplied

-value.
+Class value.
 Persistit will never call this method to decode

-when written because null values are
+a value that was null when written because null values are

 handled by built-in encoding logic.

-from which interior fields of the
+get in interface ValueCodervalue - The Value from which interior fields of the

-- An arbitrary object that can optionally be supplied by the
+object are to be retrievedclazz - The class of the object to be returned.context - An arbitrary object that can optionally be supplied by the

 application to convey an application-specific context for the

-.)
+operation.
+(See CoderContext.)
 The default value is

-having the same class as the suppled
+null.Object having the same class as the suppled

-public void render(Value value, Object target, Class clazz, CoderContext context) throws ConversionException
+clazz parameter.ConversionExceptionpublic void render(Value value, Object target, Class clazz, CoderContext context) throws ConversionException

 Populates the state of the supplied (mutable) target Object

-.
+by decoding the supplied Value.
 This method will be called

-has been registered with the
+only if this ValueRenderer has been registered with the

-to encode objects having the supplied
+current CoderManager to encode objects having the supplied

-value.
+Class value.
 Persistit will never call this method to decode

-when written because null values are
+a value that was null when written because null values are

 handled by built-in encoding logic.

-from which interior fields of the
+render in interface ValueRenderervalue - The Value from which interior fields of the

-- The object into which the decoded value is to be writtenclazz
+object are to be retrievedtarget - The object into which the decoded value is to be writtenclazz - The class of the object that was originally encoded into

-- An arbitrary object that can optionally be supplied by the
+Value.context - An arbitrary object that can optionally be supplied by the

 application to convey an application-specific context for the

-.)
+operation.
+(See CoderContext.)
 The default value is

-public void display(Value value, StringBuilder target, Class<?> clazz, CoderContext context) throws ConversionException
+null.ConversionExceptionpublic void display(Value value, StringBuilder target, Class<?> clazz, CoderContext context) throws ConversionException

 Writes a String representation of the value into a supplied

-.
+StringBuilder.
 This is used in utility programs to display

 stored content without actually deserialized Objects represented by the